 Why You Feel the Need to Be Perfect

-Maybe you browse Facebook and see all these other perfect mom’s and wonder how they are keeping it all together.
-When some days you feel like you are walking on a tightrope, dangerously close to wobbling off and crashing to the ground below.
+Maybe you browse Facebook and see all these other perfect moms and wonder how they keep it all together.
+When some days, you feel like you are walking on a tightrope, dangerously close to wobbling off and crashing to the ground below.

 Because the truth is:

 My child doesn’t look like a miniature runway model.
 I can barely get his hair brushed, and he often rocks the same pants three days in a row.
 And while it would be cool to have an Instagram-worthy living room, I can’t pretend there aren’t animal crackers stuffed between my cushions.
 And oh yes, I’d love to do yoga and drink spiced latte’s every day, but my only form of exercise right now is playing some elaborate game of tag my son invented.